vdimarco/Open-Data-Linker/README.md

 The kind people working on DBpedia Spotlight created a great bookmarklet to showcase the power of Spotlight.

-Drag the code below into your bookmarks bar.
-Select any paragraph of text & click on the bookmarklet.
-The text will be dynamically annotated with links to semantic data.
+Select and drag the "Spotlight" javascript function below into your bookmarks bar.
+Then you can select any text, click on your new Spotlight bookmarklet and it will be dynamically annotated with linked data.

 ```javascript
 javascript:function Spotlight(d){return d.selection?d.selection.createRange().text:d.getSelection()} s=se(document);for(i=0;i<frames.length&&!s;i++)s=se(frames[i].document);if(!s||s=='')s=prompt('Enter text to annotate with DBpedia Spotlight',''); open("http://dbpedia-spotlight.github.com/demo/index.html"+(s?"?execute=yes&client=bookmarklet&text="+encodeURIComponent(s):"")).focus();